 If you require assistance in getting around the building, we kindly ask that you let the box office know in advance.

 Harpa provides a special infrared sound system for guests with hearing aids.
 The service works by transmitting an infrared signal to receivers, hearing aids or sound loops that blocks outside noise and improves the listening experience.
 Guests requiring this system are asked to notify the box office when purchasing tickets.
 Only available in Eldborg, Silfurberg, Norðurljós and Kaldalón.

 The Internet at Harpa is free.

 At Harpa we are film friendly and we try to be flexible in meeting needs although we are limited by booking availability.
 There is a fee for filming and photography for commercial purposes in Harpa and proposals are considered individually.
-In any case permits are necessary from the facility department.
-Please send requests email@example.com
+In any case permits are necessary from the marketing department.
+Please send requests to email@example.com

 A valid ticket is required to access all performance spaces.
 Please have your ticket with you at all times as you may be asked to present it.
 If you buy your ticket online, you will receive the ticket via e-mail.